maidsafe/safe-app-java/README.md

 ## Copyrights

-Copyrights in the SAFE Network are retained by their contributors.
+Copyrights in the Safe Network are retained by their contributors.
 No copyright assignment is required to contribute to this project.

 ## Further help

-Get your developer related questions clarified on [SAFE Dev Forum](https://forum.safedev.org/).
-If you're looking to share any other ideas or thoughts on the SAFE Network you can reach out on [SAFE Network Forum](https://safenetforum.org/)
+Get your developer related questions clarified on [Safe Dev Forum](https://forum.safedev.org/).
+If you're looking to share any other ideas or thoughts on the Safe Network you can reach out on [Safe Network Forum](https://safenetforum.org/)

 ## License

-This SAFE Network library is dual-licensed under
+This Safe Network library is dual-licensed under

 * the Modified BSD ([LICENSE-BSD](https://opensource.org/licenses/BSD-3-Clause)) or
 * the MIT license ([LICENSE-MIT](http://opensource.org/licenses/MIT))